-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils 2021-2022

-1. Improved attendance for disadvantaged pupils and a decrease in their persistent absenteeism Attendance data will show that attendance among pupil premium children does not fall below that of non-pupil premium children.
+1. Improved attendance for disadvantaged pupils and a decrease in their persistent absenteeism

+Attendance data will show that attendance among pupil premium children does not fall below that of non-pupil premium children.
 Any persistent absence is rapidly addressed.